mj703/DVC_mlops/README.md

 Overall, DVC is a powerful tool that can help you manage data and models in your machine learning projects, making them more reproducible and easier to collaborate on.

-## Requirements

-To use this project, you will need to have the following installed on your system:

-* DVC
-* Git
-* Python 3.x
-* Pip